BojackHorsemanyesiambojack/BojackHorsemanyesiambojack/README.md

 SignLink is a web and mobile app project aimed to facilitate comunication among blind individuals and those with communication dificulties. this project currently uses technologies such as: TypeScript, React Native (for mobile), C# (ASP.NET CORE), POSTGRESQL, Vite with React (for web) and Python (for IA and machine learning).

+##### Aertask:
+a real-time platform for task and project management, focusing on productivity and team collaboration, Frontend built using Vite, React and TypeScript.
+Also integrated an API built with ASP.NET and Entity Framework.

 #### WorldPRGStudios (Local development team)
 WorldPRGStudios is a small team of students dedicated to creating websites for growing businesses.
 In this team, my primary role has been as a frontend developer, though I have also contributed to backend tasks on occasion.